 - locating a team, which include disabled people with mobility impairments as near to ground floor level, and close to fire exits as possible. - the provision of evacuation chairs to enable mobility impaired people unable to negotiate stairs to be safely helped out of the building.
 Both the disabled person using the chair and those operating it should be properly trained in the use of the equipment in order to avoid accidents and to maintain adequate safety for other users of the stairs.
-This will require sufficient numbers of staff to be trained in the use of, handling and lifting into the chair and available to respond in the event of an emergency. - clear designation and instructions for use of 'Fire Safe Havens / Fire Refuges' for use while waiting for help to move from the refuge to safety.
+This will require sufficient numbers of staff to be trained in the use of an emergency. - clear designation and instructions for use of 'Fire Safe Havens / Fire Refuges' for use while waiting for help to move from the refuge to safety.